oxigensalud/odoo-addons/oxigen_account/README.rst

 * Change draft entries date when their date is before fiscalyear_period_date.
 * Make Bill Reference field required in Vendor Bills
 * Show Total with origin currency in invoice tree view
+* In a contract, when clicking in the invoice/bill smart button, show invoice/bill date in the tree view.

 Credits
 =======